vanelizarov/react-starter/README.md

 # react-starter
-My custom react starter kit including react with jsx, webpack 2, scss, es6, module hot reloading and tiny express server
+My custom react starter kit including react with jsx, redux, webpack 2, scss, es6, module hot reloading and tiny express server

 # Installation and using
 Download/copy/clone this repo to local machine or server and do